sudippalash/mediauploader/README.md

         | Thumb Directory
         |--------------------------------------------------------------------------
         |
-        | thumd_dir creates another folder inside the directory as a "thumb" by default
+        | thumb_dir creates another folder inside the directory as a "thumb" by default
         | you can change the name thumb to any other name you like.
         */